Alternate Payment Methods

 3rd Party Sponsorships

 If you are sponsored by a third party, you must bring proof of your sponsorship with you at time of registration.
 This can be in the form of a letter from your human resources department, telling BCCC what they will pay (tuition, or tuition and fees), and that BCCC must send a bill to the company for reimbursement.
-IRS employees or UPS employees should register with their BCCC program coordinators located at our campus in Newtown.
+UPS employees should register with their BCCC program coordinators located at our campus in Newtown.
 Please note that it is the student's responsibility to provide us with this information.
 If this information is not provided by the payment due date, then you run the risk of being dropped from your classes.
 If your plan does not pay all of your charges, you are responsible for paying the remainder, and you will not be able to register for the following semester until you have a zero balance.

 For a listing of Tuition and Fees for the current semester, click here.